 Editor’s Note: This post was contributed by Harry Garrett.
 If you have information for Preppers that you would like to share and possibly win a $300 Amazon Gift Card to purchase your own prepping supplies, enter today.

 Being a successful survivalist means being able to handle any situation life throws your way and come out on top.
 Training and preparation are key, but what happens if you find yourself without any of the tools you’ve relied on?
 Could you still surmount any odds using only your skills and perhaps a knife?

-Let’s jump into the worst case scenario of finding yourself in a SHTF situation without any tools but the clothes on your back and a trusty knife.
-Using only what is available to from the natural surroundings and what small amount of belongings you have, it’s time to construct one of the oldest tools used by hunters, the bow and arrow.
+Let’s jump into the worst-case scenario of finding yourself in a SHTF situation without any tools but the clothes on your back and a trusty knife.
+Using only what is available from the natural surroundings and what small amount of belongings you have, it’s time to construct one of the oldest tools used by hunters, the bow and arrow.

 Gathering Your Bow Making Supplies

 It is important before you even begin shaping or sharpening your arrowheads to find the proper materials for creating a bow.
 Look around to find any dry, dead pieces of wood to use as the basis for your bow.
 The perfect piece of wood will be dry and hard but not cracked or damaged in any way that may render your bow inefficient.
 Find a piece that is

 - Free of any noticeable cracks or knots that will weaken the wood

 - Suitably thick enough to withstand the force of pulling back on the bowstring but still maintains a level of flexibility

 - If at all possible stay away from using freshly cut pieces as the wood lacks the strength of dried wood and will be less effective